RabinKarp/MRI_Nanoparticle_Simulation/README.md

 ### NOTE:
 This simulation can only be run on the queue H30G (that has K40 GPUs installed).
 In addition, at least 8 cores per node must be configured in order to use a single GPU - each node supports up to 16.

+## Relevant flags in the new simulation:
+**AVOID_INTRACELLULAR_THROW:** When this flag is defined, the simulation avoids initializing any water molecules inside cells.
+To keep water molecules from difffusing into cells after the simulation starts, modify the reflectIO and reflectOI parameters, which control how permeable the cell membrane is.

-## Relevant parameters in this new simulation:
+## Relevant parameters in the new simulation:

 **mmoment:** The magnetic moment for each cell’s dipole